Omorshongi: Plot

-He desperately attempts to make a true sense of Joyee's existence through the help of tantrics, spiritualists and occult experts.
-He starts reading books on death and afterlife and seeks help from temple priests.
-He becomes so involved with this, that he now wants to write horror stories, in place of the romantic stories, which he had liked earlier.
+He desperately attempts to make a true sense of Joyee's existence through the help of tantrics, spiritualists, and occult experts.
+He starts reading books on death and the afterlife and seeks help from temple priests.
+He becomes so involved with this, that he now wants to write horror stories in place of the romantic stories, which he had liked earlier.
 He madly seeks the answer about what is there after life.
-Although he contemplates a new relationship with Niharika, he realised all the more that he would never be able to move on from Joyee's intangible existence.
+Although he contemplates a new relationship with Niharika, he realises all the more that he would never be able to move on from Joyee's intangible existence.
 Despite opening a new dynamic in his life, it further complicated his healing.
 He was unable to forget her and their shared memories.

 He gets to know from a spiritualist that a close one who has died, can return as a ghost after death only if a major danger has passed or if a major danger is present in the near future.
 Since Anurag was the only one who could see her, he was the probable danger victim.
-He warned Anurag of a possible major danger, upcoming in his life and asked him to be cautious.
-Despite his parents and to be would-have-been in-laws persuading him to move on, he is stuck to Joyee's ghost and their love.
-Anurag is eager to know regarding the nature of longing between two special lovers and wants to make a true sense of the possibility of a romantic love transcending death.
+He warned Anurag of a possible major danger upcoming in his life and asked him to be cautious.
+Despite his parents and to would-have-been in-laws persuading him to move on, he is stuck to Joyee's ghost and their love.
+Anurag is eager to know regarding the nature of longing between two special lovers and wants to make true sense of the possibility of a romantic love transcending death.